 Much like in Finding Dory, Monterey Bay Aquarium has a kelp forest exhibit as well as a Giant Pacific Octopus exhibit.
 It does not use any Belugas or Whale Sharks, but there is Great White swimming about!
 The aquarium also spreads awareness for protecting the diminishing Albatross population.
 There are growing concerns, due to plastic causing pollution.
 The biggest exhibit features creatures from the open sea such as sardines, sharks and sea turtles.

 5) Ripley’s Aquarium – Toronto, ON, Canada

-Ripley’s Aquarium in Toronto, Canada, has a full functioning cafe where couples can come dine with the sharks.
-They also offer a series of amazing water-based programs, such as a stingray experience in Ray Bay, and a Discovery Dive in Dangerous Lagoon.
-You can even have a sleepover party with your friends!
-It brings a whole new meaning to the term ‘sleep with the fishes!’
+Ripley’s Aquarium in Toronto, Canada, has a fully functioning café for couples to dine with the sharks.
+There are also programs like a stingray experience in Ray Bay and Discovery Dive in Dangerous Lagoon.
+You can even have a sleepover party with friends!
+It brings a whole new meaning to the term “sleep with the fishes!”

-Ripley’s is also a huge supporter of the The Shark Research Institute.
-They often donate 100% of proceeds from their Souvenir Guide Book Sales to this science based organization.
-The money goes towards efforts to educate people about sharks and alter any preconceived misconceptions.
-Due to a lack of understanding, over 100 million sharks are poached and killed annually.
-As Ripley’s is home to several different species of sharks, this is definitely a cause they can get behind!
+Ripley supports The Shark Research Institute.
+100% of proceeds from their Souvenir Guide Book Sales go to this organization.
+The money goes towards efforts to educate people about sharks and alter preconceived misconceptions.
+Sadly, over 100 million sharks are poached and killed annually.
+As home to a variety of sharks, this is a cause that Ripley’s can get behind!